 Shoplifting, credit card crimes, arson, larceny by check, vandalism, destruction of property: these crimes are generally classified as either theft crimes or property crimes under Virginia statutes.
 The severity of the crime, the dollar amount of property that is stolen or damaged, and whether the accused has a prior record will determine whether you are facing a misdemeanor or felony charge.
 Regardless of whether this is your first charge or you have previously been convicted of a crime, it is imperative you contact us to defend you against these charges.

 Anytime you are facing charges in Virginia, you are putting your future at risk.
 You could be facing a steep fine, jail or prison time, probation, loss of your license or right to carry a firearm.
 When you work with a criminal defense attorney, you want an attorney who will give you the personal attention you deserve.
-Contact The Law Firm of Diane P. Toscano to schedule a free consultation.
+Contact Toscano Law Group to schedule a free consultation.